Seahawks release lineman Chad Wheeler after his domestic violence arrest

+Later on Wednesday, prosecutors in King County, Wash., announced that Wheeler is being charged with first-degree domestic violence assault, domestic violence unlawful imprisonment and resisting arrest.

-Wheeler, who was released from King County, Wash., jail Tuesday after he posted a $400,000 bond, was arrested after police in the Seattle suburb of Kent responded to a 911 call from a woman who reportedly claimed she was being “killed.”
+Wheeler, who was released from jail Tuesday after he posted a $400,000 bond, was arrested after police in the Seattle suburb of Kent responded to a 911 call from a woman who reportedly claimed she was being “killed.”

 A Kent police department spokesman said the incident report was not yet ready for release.
 The Seattle Times cited court documents obtained from Wheeler’s arraignment Monday in reporting that when officers arrived, they could hear screaming coming from the apartment and forced their way into the residence and then into a bathroom, where they found Wheeler standing beside the woman.